-RZSS supports the work of Free the Bears through the provision of funding and capacity building with local veterinary teams based at their sanctuaries.
-In addition to relatively simple skills training such as gas anaesthesia or sterilization of surgical kits, this work has grown to include ground-breaking surgeries, such as the worlds’ first keyhole surgery to remove the damaged gallbladders from former bile farm bears.
+At RZSS, we support the work of Free the Bears by providing funding and capacity building with local veterinary teams based at their sanctuaries.
+In addition to relatively simple skills training, such as gas anaesthesia or sterilization of surgical kits, this work has grown to include ground-breaking surgeries, such as the world’s first keyhole surgery to remove damaged gallbladders from former bile farm bears.

-RZSS is proud to support the life-saving work of Free the Bears.
-We hope that by raising awareness of this vital conservation work with visitors to our Zoo, and through our work with the charity throughout Asia, we can continue to safeguard this incredible species.
+We are proud to support the life-saving work of Free the Bears and hope that by raising awareness of this vital conservation work and working with the charity throughout Asia, we can continue to safeguard this incredible species.

 You can help protect sun bears in Asia and other threatened wildlife around the world by donating today - if you can, please support our Survival Fund.